 - Share your blog posts.
 Sharing a blog post on Facebook not only gives users a chance to read and see other work you’ve been doing, but it also provides a sharable way for new users to find your website.

 - Promote your page with Facebook.
-This creates an ad that reach beyond your current fan base.
+This creates an ad that reaches beyond your current fan base.
 This ad will show in the News Feed and on the right side of Facebook.

 - Share your Facebook page on your traditional marketing techniques.
 Advertise your business Facebook page on business cards, in-store signs, emails, or any other marketing materials you produce.